dom3d/LearningProtoactorNetOnOSX/README.md

 ```cs
 var client = Grains.MyGrainName("NameOfGrainInstance");
 ```
-Now you can call methods on it directly to trigger correspoding async requests.
+Now you can call methods on it directly by triggering correspoding async requests.

+Please note thay depsite grains using the request/reply pattern, that grains are not given any context object and therefore the sender PID is unknown within the grain.
+Workaround is to send it explicitly andthis of course increases the message size overall.

 # TBD